mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 A simple flat tables does not aggregate metrics; it simply displays individual detail level rows of the columns selected, limited by dashboard filters.

-Switching to a crosstab results in the reccomender choosing a pivot style table based on fields selected and the order they were added, with horizontal and vertical groupings along row and column headers, with calculated values populated throughout.

 Crosstabs are for those who want to display data in summarized way, for when detail level data is left available at the dashboard level.
 Tables are for detail level transactional data.
 A table presents a certain selected set of columns in a certain order, with no grouping or summarization, data only limited by filters.